osmandin/rubymine_vagrant/README.md

 3. RubyMine/Preferences/Tools/Vagrant (see Figure 1)
 4. Tools/Vagrant/Up
-5. RubyMine/Preferences/Languages & Frameworks/RubySDK & Gems (it will take a while and some remote gems will appear)
+5. RubyMine/Preferences/Languages & Frameworks/RubySDK & Gems (it will take a while and some remote gems will appear) 5b.
+SSH into the box and do a "bundle update" if still missing in /vagrant.
-6. Ensure path to remote ruby is remote rvm gem directory, not remote ruby.
-[1]
+6. Ensure path to remote ruby is remote rvm gem directory, not remote ruby (/usr/local/rvm/gems/ruby-2.3.0 ).
 7. Make sure the default is remote ruby by clicking on checkbox (see Figure 2)
 8. Run/Edit Configurations/Ruby SDK/Use Other SDK (Select remote SDK as in Figure 3.)
 9. Run/Run (or Debug for debugging, etc. RubyMine would prompt for debase gem install.
 Click yes.)